stefanofa/awesome/TOPICS.md

 *   [run-llama/LlamaIndexTS](https://github.com/run-llama/LlamaIndexTS) - Data framework for your LLM applications.
 Focus on server side solution

-*   [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT better.
+*   [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT and other LLM tools better.

 ## claude-ai